jisaacstone/urbanmountain/urbanism_books.markdown

   title="The Image of the City"
   author="Kevin Lynch"
   rating="C"
   description="How people conceptualize their city.
-I found it very hard to read and didn’t really understand why anything in the book is significant."
+  I found it very hard to read and didn’t really understand why anything in the book is significant.
+  It did come to me highly recommended so perhaps my expectations were too high."
   %}

 {% include book.html